 The Resident as Teacher Program (RasT) at the University of Florida College of Medicine aims to improve the teaching skills of residents and fellows, thereby enhancing the educational experience of both residents and medical students throughout their clinical training.

-The RasT program consists of a Mandatory Component (PGY1 one-day workshop) and an optional Longitudinal Component (certificate program which is repeated twice over a three year period).
+The RasT program consists of a Mandatory Component (PGY1 one-day workshop) and an optional Longitudinal Component (program which is repeated twice over a three year period).

 - Be effective teachers of medical students, residents, physicians, and patients in a variety of settings

 - Be able to quickly determine the learning needs of students, residents, and fellows to appropriately select and use teaching methods and didactics that optimally meet these needs

 - Be able to facilitate small group discussions so that each small group optimally achieves the goals that they have set for themselves

 - Be able to teach in clinical settings

 - Gain an appreciation of the importance of the educational process in medicine.